 Our gaming operations operate in a highly competitive industry with a large number of participants, some of which have financial and other resources that are greater than our resources.
 The gaming industry faces competition from a variety of sources for discretionary consumer spending including spectator sports and other entertainment and gaming options.
 Our gaming operations also face competition from Native American casinos, video lottery terminals, state-sponsored lotteries and other forms of legalized gaming in the U.S. and other jurisdictions.
 We do not enjoy the same access to the gaming public or possess the advertising resources that are available to state-sponsored lotteries or other competitors, which may adversely affect our ability to compete effectively with them.
 Additionally, web-based interactive gaming and wagering is growing rapidly and affecting competition in our industry as federal regulations on web-based activities are clarified.
-We anticipate that competition will continue to grow in the web-based interactive gaming and wagering channels because of ease of entry.
-In addition, Florida legislators continue to debate the expansion of Florida gaming to include Las Vegas-style destination resort casinos.
+We anticipate that competition will continue to grow in the web-based interactive gaming to include Las Vegas-style destination resort casinos.
 Such casinos may be subject to taxation rates lower than the current gaming taxation structure.
 Should such legislation be enacted, it could have a material, adverse impact on our business, financial condition and results of operations.
 See subheading "J. Competition" in Item 1.
 "Business" of this Annual Report on Form 10-K for further discussion of gaming industry competition.